jeadamek/food-explorer-api/README.md

 $ npm run dev
 ```

+The application will be accessible at `http://localhost:3000/`.

 <br />

 ## 💻 Usage
-Once the API is running, users can interact with the movie ratings database by making requests to the following endpoints:
+Once the API is running, users can interact with the restaurant database by making requests to the following endpoints:

 `GET /dishes:` Retrieve a list of all dishes